SciPhi-AI/synthesizer/docs/source/setup/quickstart.rst

     # SciPhi LLM Interface
     llm_interface = SciPhiLLMInterface(rag_interface)

-    # Initializing the conversation
+    # Example Conversation
+    conversation = [
+        {
+            "role": "system",
+            "content": "You are a helpful and informative professor.
+You give long, accurate, and detailed explanations to student questions.
+You answer EVERY question that is given to you.
+You retrieve data multiple times if necessary.", },
+        {
+            "role": "user",
-    query: str = "Who is the president of the United States?" conversation = []
+            "content": "Who is the president of the United States?", },
+        {
+            "role": "assistant",
+            "content": "Joe Biden is the current president of the United States.", },
+        {
+            "role": "user",
-    conversation.append({"role": "user", "content": query})
+            "content": query,
+        },
+    ]

     # Define generation configuration
     generation_config = GenerationConfig(